Effective dimension in some general metric spaces

 \begin{definition} An {\sl isolated point in $X$\/} is $x\in X$ such that there is a $\delta>0$ with $B(x,\delta)\cap X=\{x\}$. \end{definition}

-We shall be interested in metric spaces that have no isolated points.
-Notice that metric spaces consisting only of isolated points have little interest for Hausdorff dimension (cf.\ definition below), while Hausdorff dimension in general spaces can be analyzed by restricting to non isolated points in the space.
+We will be interested in metric spaces that have no isolated points.
+Notice that metric spaces consisting only of isolated points have little interest for Hausdorff dimension (see definition below), while Hausdorff dimension in general spaces can be analyzed by restricting to non isolated points in the space.